COCO-Counterfactuals: Automatically Constructed Counterfactual Examples for Image-Text Pairs: Conclusion

-In this work, we considered only counterfactual changes to nouns in an image caption. \new{A motivation for our use of noun substitutions is the desire to produce minimal-edit counterfactuals.
-This is a common strategy for NLP counterfactuals \citep{kaushik2019learning, wang2021robustness, yang2021exploring} because the high degree of similarity between the original and counterfactual text preserves spurious correlations that models might rely on for discernment.
-Furthermore, our use of perplexity filtering mitigates the potential for such word substitutions to produce unrealistic counterfactual captions.
-However, recent work on NLP counterfactuals have explored alternative generation strategies such as controlled text decoding \citep{howard2022neurocounterfactuals}, which could be used in lieu of noun substitutions to enable a larger range of counterfactual changes to be considered.} Counterfactual changes to adjectives or verbs could also be a promising direction for multimodal counterfactual data augmentation.
+\paragraph{Limitations \& Ethical Concerns} Motivated by the desire to produce minimal-edit counterfactuals, we only considered changes to nouns.
+This is a common strategy for NLP counterfactuals (see Appendix~\ref{app:creating-counterfactual-captions} for discussion), but alternative generation strategies such as controlled text decoding \citep{howard2022neurocounterfactuals} could be used to enable a larger range of counterfactual changes, in addition to alterations of adjectives or verbs.
 We leave investigation of these directions to future studies.

 Due to a limited compute budget, we only explored generating \cococounterfactuals using Stable Diffusion.
 Additionally, our training data augmentation experiments were limited to a single model (CLIP).
 It is possible that other text-to-image generation models may exhibit better performance for generating counterfactual image-text data.
 Additionally, the benefits of counterfactual data augmentation may vary for different multimodal vision-language models.